kyma-project/kyma/tests/perf/README.md

 ## K6 with Kyma

 Directory ```tests/perf``` contains all performance tests source code.
-A Kyma performance test is a K6 test script with or without prerequisites like custom component deployments or configurations.
+A Kyma performance test is a K6 test script with or without prerequisites like custom test component deployments or configurations.
 A Kyma performance test will runs against [Kyma load test cluster](https://github.com/kyma-project/test-infra).

-Each subdirectory in the ```tests/perf``` directory defines source code for one test suite and focusing on one component, the subdirectory ```prerequisites``` will contains **yaml** files of test component deployments (like custom configuration or custom scenario deployments) if necessary.
+Each subdirectory in the ```tests/perf``` directory defines source code for one test suite and focusing on one component or area, the subdirectory ```prerequisites``` will contains **yaml** files of test component deployments (like custom configuration or custom scenario deployments) if necessary.